lauracpribeiro/lauracpribeiro/README.md

 ## Hi There!! 👋 Laura here!

-- 🔭 I’m currently working at @ambevtech 🍻
+- 🔭 I’m currently working at @BeesBank 🍻
-- 🌱 Learning Front-end
+- 🌱 Software Engineer Front-End
 - 📫 How to reach me: lauracpribeiro@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: civil engineering starting a new career